 3D photography equipment

-Usually, a 3D gear is an addon to a 360° turntable.
-You can choose between a robotic arm or a multi-cam 3D rig.
+Usually, a 3D gear is an add-on to a 360° turntable.
+You can choose between a robotic arm or a multi-camera 3D rig.
 If you make a decision to go for 3D photography, you will need equipment that will be efficient.
 3D robotic arms look cool but they take much more time to capture a typical 3D spin.
 Capturing 36 images in 5 rows (180 images) using five cameras, is much faster than using just one.

 You need more cameras – for consistency it should be the same brand and model.
-As for now, only Canon support multiple cameras to be controlled within one system.
+As for now, only Canon supports multiple cameras to be controlled within one system.
 Unless your 3D right has a built-in USB hub, make sure to buy one otherwise you will end up with a countless mess of cables.

-Before choosing a 3D photography equipment is a good practice to make some real-life tests: choosing a few common samples and testing the efficiency of the 3D capture process.
+Before choosing a 3D photography equipment it is a good practice to make some real-life tests: choosing a few common samples and testing the efficiency of the 3D capture process.
 Then make a decision if the result is worth the effort.

 360-degree product photography can be highly beneficial but come at a cost.
 Based on your volumes and budget you can design a cost-efficient 360° creation workflow whether outsourced or made in-house.
 360° spins add more information to your product, reduce the gap between brick-and-mortar and online and bring your customers closer to your products and your business.

 I am Tomasz Bochenek – the CEO of Orbitvu, a software engineer.
 I love technology and how it can change and improve our lives.
-I am an e-shopper and I believe we all deserve a better product content in e-shops.
-My personal and our goal at Orbitvu is to produce better product content easier, more efficient and in a more affordable way, so we – the online consumers can buy products with more confidence and do not have to return them.
+I am an e-shopper and I believe we all deserve better product content in e-shops.
+My personal and our goal at Orbitvu is to produce better product content easier, more efficiently and in a more affordable way, so we – the online consumers can buy products with more confidence and do not have to return them.
 I developed our first 360-degree turntable – Orbitvu Mini in 2010.
 I also took part in the development of our first 360 HTML5 viewer.